Engineering Faculty Videos

 Perspectives on Teaching: A Faculty Panel

 Valeria Bertacco (Computer Science and Engineering), Noel Perkins (Mechanical Engineering), and Branko Kerkez (Civil and Environmental Engineering) discuss teaching strategies and their approaches to handling various types of classrooms.
-Moderated by CRLT-Engin instructional consultant, Gren Agresar.
+Moderated by CRLT-Engin Assistant Director for Strategic Initiatives, Gren Agresar.

 Why use Active Learning (Part 1 of 2)

-Noel Perkins, Arthur F. Thurnau Professor in Mechanical Engineering at the University of Michigan, discusses why professors should consider incorporating more active learning into their classrooms.
+Noel Perkins, Arthur F. Thurnau Professor Emeritus of Mechanical Engineering at the University of Michigan, discusses why professors should consider incorporating more active learning into their classrooms.

 Why use Active Learning (Part 2 of 2)

-Noel Perkins, Arthur F. Thurnau Professor in Mechanical Engineering at the University of Michigan, discusses how professors can incorporate 4 simple active learning tools into their classrooms to improve student engagement.
+Noel Perkins, Arthur F. Thurnau Professor Emeritus of Mechanical Engineering at the University of Michigan, discusses how professors can incorporate 4 simple active learning tools into their classrooms to improve student engagement.

 Teaching in a Flipped Classroom – An Introduction

-Joanna Millunchick and Dan Klionsky discuss the numerous benefits both they and their students have experienced by implementing the flipped classroom model.
+Joanna Millunchick (former Arthur F Thurnau Professor of Materials Science and Engineering) and Dan Klionsky (Alexander G Ruthven Professor of Life Sciences, Professor of Molecular, Cellular and Developmental Biology) discuss the numerous benefits both they and their students have experienced by implementing the flipped classroom model.

 Flipping the Engineering Classroom

-This video highlights Steve Skerlos, Professor in Mechanical Engineering, using the “flipped classroom” model in a sustainability graduate course.
+This video highlights Steve Skerlos, Arthur F Thurnau Professor of Mechanical Engineering, using the “flipped classroom” model in a sustainability graduate course.

 Teaching Effectively Using Instructional Technology

-This video highlights Lola Eniola-Adefeso, Associate Professor in Chemical Engineering, teaching with a tablet PC and using clickers in a large lecture course (CHE 230, Introduction to Material and Energy Balances)
+This video highlights Lola Eniola-Adefeso, University Diversity and Social Transformation Professor and Professor of Chemical Engineering, teaching with a tablet PC and using clickers in a large lecture course (CHE 230, Introduction to Material and Energy Balances).